This is a definitive guide to choosing route optimization software.

 However, this doesn’t mean you won’t scale your operations at some point.

-And delivery management software has the upper hand here.
+And delivery route planning software has the upper hand here.

 Here’s what other companies can use the platform: